agorvie/CryptoClustering/README.md

 Created a DataFrame with the scaled data and set the "coin_id" index from the original DataFrame as the index for the new DataFrame.

-# Foundd the Best Value for k Using the Original Scaled DataFrame
+# Found the Best Value for k Using the Original Scaled DataFrame
 Used the elbow method to find the best value for k using the following steps:

 Created a list with the number of k values from 1 to 11.